h4writer/droneshowcreator/docs/Workflow.rst

   .. image:: images/133.jpg

-  *The "main" scene is meant as a main editing line in which you place the other created scenes and possibly combine them with other clips.*
+  *The "main" scene is meant as a main editing line in which you place the other created scenes and possibly combine them with other scenes and clips.
+To import a created scene into the "main" scene => scene list => select the main scene => go to the book icon => current project => scene A => add => scene A word on the timeline of the main scene.*

    .. image:: images/134.jpg